salexzee/Easify/STYLEGUIDE.md

 food2 = 'chicken';
 ```

-- Always end a statement with a semicolon
+- Always end a statement with a semicolon.
 ```javascript
 //good
 var car1 = 'Mustang';